The Best 3 Days in Athens Itinerary by JetSettingFools.com

 Hip and cool, yet still unpretentious, Pangrati is a fantastic district to end your second day in Athens.

-Long attracting intellectuals and the creative crowd, Pangrati hosts a number of chic cafes and fun restaurants that clutter around buzzing squares and hide down quaint lanes.
+Long attracting a creative and independent crowd, Pangrati hosts a number of chic cafes and fun restaurants that clutter around buzzing squares and hide down quaint lanes.

-For a casual dinner, eat at Elvis, a neighborhood institution decorated with loads of Presley memorabilia.
-Order the best thing on the menu: juicy and tender souvlaki meat sticks.
+For a casual dinner, eat souvlaki at Elvis, a neighborhood institution decorated with loads of Presley memorabilia.

 DAY 3: North Athens Attractions

-Finish your Three Days in Athens Itinerary by taking in the views from the highest peak.
-Then, feel the pulse at the local market and dive deeper into history at the Archaeological Museum.
-Wrap up your Athens vacation wandering through the entertaining Psyri District.
+Kickoff today by trekking up the highest peak.
+Then, feel the pulse at the city market and dive into more history at the Archaeological Museum.
+Wrap up your Athens vacation wandering through Psyri.

 Morning: Climb Lycabettus Hill

-Marking the highest point in the city at 900 feet above sea level, Lycabettus Hill offers the best view of Athens and Acropolis Hill from above.
+Marking the highest point in the city at 900 feet above sea level, Lycabettus Hill offers a prime view of Athens from above.

-The two best ways to get to the summit is by hiking up via the stairs and switchbacks or hopping on the Lycabettus Cable Car for a quick 3-minute, underground ride ending at the hilltop restaurant.
+The two best ways to get to the summit is by hiking up via the stairs and switchbacks or hopping on the Lycabettus Cable Car for a quick 3-minute, underground ride.

-Once you get to the summit, savor the views that extend beyond the Saronic Gulf to the Aegean Sea.
+Once you get to the top, savor the views that extend beyond the Saronic Gulf to the Aegean Sea.

-The small Church of St. George, which dates to 1870, shares the platform at the peak of Lycabettus Hill and guests are free to enter.
+The small Church of St. George, which dates to 1870, is also perched on the peak along with a vendor selling cold drinks.

 Mid-Morning: Athens Central Market

-Still a place where many locals do their daily shopping, the Central Market in Athens is loud, gritty and raw – and it allows tourists a small glimpse into real life of Athenians.
+Still a place where many locals do their daily shopping, it is loud, gritty and raw – and allows tourists a small glimpse into the real life of many Athenians.

-A few timeless restaurants and pop-up grills are found inside the space and can be fun just for the people watching or a mid-morning bite to eat.
+A few timeless restaurants and pop-up grills are still found here as well and they can be fun for people watching or a quick snack if you’re feeling peckish.

 Outside the market hall is a bit more tame.
 Vendors sell spices from burlap sacks, olives from overflowing tubs and in-season produce piled high on tables.

-Venture a little further out and you will find lanes lined with antique shops.
+Venture a little further and you will find lanes lined with antique shops.
+We love getting lost in these places that are a mix of true gems and nostalgic items mixed in with dodgy knockoffs and plastic crap.

 Lunch: Karamanlidika Deli and Donuts